 Choose the right sources

-Study and research papers should be based on reliable information: scientific articles, monographs, dissertations, research studies, scientific or other accounts, reviewed dictionaries, reference books and encyclopaedias, legal acts, institution documentation, statistic information, standards, patents, etc.
+Study and research papers should be based on reliable information: scientific articles, monographs, dissertations, research studies, scientific or other accounts, reviewed dictionaries, reference books and encyclopedias, legal acts, institution documentation, statistic information, standards, patents, etc.

 Theoretical analysis should not be based on Wikipedia, popular science publications, mass media articles, information portals, fiction and popular literature, students’ papers, non-documented sources.